-The college's specific objectives for 2012/13 and achievement of those objectives is addressed below:
+The college's specific objectives for 2013/14 and achievement of those objectives is addressed below:

-- To achieve full time 16-19 students of 1,960 based on funding levels.
-Actual full time 16-19 student numbers were 1,934 learners.
-The under recruitment in numbers reflects the difficulty in managing the student numbers in the face of the large oversubscription.
-The college will continue to manage this area closely. - Success rates of 89% for all long courses have been achieved in 2012/13.
+- To achieve full time 16-19 students of 1,934 based on funding levels.
+Actual full time 16-19 student numbers were 2,054 learners.
+The over recruitment in numbers reflects the difficulty in managing the student numbers in the face of the large oversubscription and the reaction to the under recruitment of the previous year.
+The college will continue to manage this area closely. - Success rates of 87% for all long courses have been achieved in 2013/14. - To further improve attendance in core studies by further enhancements to the attendance policy and pastoral system.
+Further development of MyAquinas will allow targeted action and provides online monitoring of student's performance. - To develop the IT strategy group to oversee all IT strategy to enable the college to keep at the forefront of IT development and ensure that IT remains a support for curriculum delivery and is appropriate for the future.